genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_resources.md

 }
 ```

-The above example tells the application to map all data from the "test-trade-id" column in the external database to the tradeId column in our applications TRADE table.
+The above example tells the application to map all data from the "test-trade-id" column in the external database to the `tradeId` column in our application's `TRADE` table.

 Within a table block, IntelliJ will provide intellisense suggestions for all fields on the given table.
 The left hand side of the `mapsTo` function must always refer to a field in your application's table.